isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 ### <b><u>CONDUCT GRADING AND DEMERIT POINT SYSTEM</u></b>

-The school recognises students who consistently display an excellent conduct and exhibit Honour and Humility throughout the semester.
-Acts of integrity and self-responsibility are also affirmed and acknowledged by the school.
+<p style="text-align: justify;">The school recognises students who consistently display an excellent conduct and exhibit Honour and Humility throughout the semester.
+Acts of integrity and self-responsibility are also affirmed and acknowledged by the school.</p>

-The school uses a demerit point system to help monitor and assign the Conduct Grades for students.
-Students who do not uphold any of the rules may be given demerit points, in addition to other appropriate consequences meted out by the Student Discipline Committee.
+<p style="text-align: justify;">The school uses a demerit point system to help monitor and assign the Conduct Grades for students.
+Students who do not uphold any of the rules may be given demerit points, in addition to other appropriate consequences meted out by the Student Discipline Committee.</p>

 **CONDUCT GRADING**

-A student’s Conduct Grade, as reflected in the Report Card, is related to the student’s conduct and behaviour throughout the year.
+<p style="text-align: justify;">A student’s Conduct Grade, as reflected in the Report Card, is related to the student’s conduct and behaviour throughout the year.
 The Conduct Grading takes into account the student’s attitude in his or her daily work such as whether there is respect for teachers and whether self-responsibility is exhibited by the student.
-The student’s attendance, punctuality in school and the number of demerit points accumulated are also important criteria in determining the student’s Conduct Grade.
+The student’s attendance, punctuality in school and the number of demerit points accumulated are also important criteria in determining the student’s Conduct Grade.</p>

 |           |                    |
 |-----------|---------|